ondrejsika/docker-training/README.md

 ## Restart Policy

-By default, if container process stop (or fail), contailner will be stopped.
+By default, if container process stop (or fail), container will be stopped.

 You can choose another behavion using argument `--restart <restart policy>`.